pola-rs/polars/docs/index.md

 - **Parallel**: Polars fully utilises the power of your machine by dividing the workload among the available CPU cores without any additional configuration.
 - **Vectorized Query Engine**: Polars uses [Apache Arrow](https://arrow.apache.org/), a columnar data format, to process your queries in a vectorized manner.
 It uses [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) to optimize CPU usage.

-## About this guide

-The Polars user guide is intended to live alongside the API documentation.
-Its purpose is to explain (new) users how to use Polars and to provide meaningful examples.
-The guide is split into two parts:

-- [Getting started](getting-started/intro.md): A 10 minute helicopter view of the library and its primary function.
-- [User guide](user-guide/index.md): A detailed explanation of how the library is setup and how to use it most effectively.

-If you are looking for details on a specific level / object, it is probably best to go the API documentation: [Python](https://pola-rs.github.io/polars/py-polars/html/reference/index.html) | [Rust](https://docs.rs/polars/latest/polars/).

 ## Performance :rocket: :rocket:

 Polars is very fast, and in fact is one of the best performing solutions available.